decorator-factory/typing-tips/docs/one-offs/object-vs-any/index.md

 greet(42)
 ```

-`object` is not special for type checkers, it behaves like any other class.
-Specifically:
+For type checking purposes, `object` is not treated specially.
+It behaves like an ordinary class:

 1. If you have a value of type `object`, you can only do things with it that are appropriate
     for any object.
 Operations that only some objects might support are not allowed.